Handling model risk with XVAs: Second Layer HVA: HVA for Dynamic Hedging Frictions

 \et

-\proof see Section \ref{a:ptheo}.\ \finproof
+\proof see Section \ref{a:ptheo}.\\

-Theorem \ref{p:fric} is interesting from a theoretical viewpoint and important in practice to guarantee the meaningfulness (stability for small $\rm h$) of the numbers $\HVA^\deltat_t$ to be computed numerically based on \eqref{HVA-f}.
-As we now illustrate, \eqref{HVA-f} (hence, Section \ref{ss:tech}) is equally important as Theorem \ref{p:fric} (or Section \ref{ss:techcon}, i.e.\ this part), as \eqref{e:hvafdot} would be virtually impossible to implement without the connection to $\HVA^\deltat$ provided by the underlying discrete setup: transaction costs with model risk are a case where the approximation to a limiting problem in continuous time is problematic unless one knows where the limiting problem is coming from in the first (discrete) place.
+Note that \eqref{e:hvafdot} would be virtually impossible to implement without the connection to $\HVA^{\rm h}$ provided by the underlying discrete setup: transaction costs with model risk are a case where the approximation to a limiting problem in continuous time is problematic unless one knows where the limiting problem is coming from in the first (discrete) place.
+But Theorem \ref{p:fric} is interesting from a theoretical viewpoint and important in practice to guarantee the meaningfulness (stability for small $\rm h$) of the numbers $\HVA^{\rm h}_t$ to be computed numerically based on \eqref{HVA-f}.